Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of metformin?

-Tell your doctor immediately or go to the nearest Accident and Emergency department if you notice the following symptoms of lactic acidosis (build-up of lactic acid in the blood):
+Tell your doctor immediately or go to your local emergency department if you notice the following symptoms:

 • feeling weak, tired or generally unwell